Landscapes shrouded in fog. Mystic swamps filled with goblins, and dark terrifying forests that start at the Danish

 That and the trolls wrestling about on the forest floor.
-It is funny: When listening to them I am constantly reminded of Eluveitie.
+It is funny: I am constantly reminded of Eluveitie.
 Albeit a much softer version of the latter’s style without the endless growling about the countryside.
 Actually there is no growling at all on this dish.

 Huldre‘s brand of Folk Metal really serves you with a powerful mix of hurdy-gurdy, violin, cool percussion, a pretty sturdy bass and meaty guitar riffs.
 This married with Nanna Barslev (Asynje, Gny) on vocals creates this special brand that makes them win prizes and nominations.
 And they collected a trove of them already in the relatively short time between the first 2012 full length release and their newest album.

 What about the album?

 Now, Tusmørke – their second self-released full-length album – does not really offer anything new in style.
 The album pretty much latches on to where Intet Menneskebarn – their first pot of magic potion – left off.
 It is however the increased maturity of production and delivery that is the most striking difference.

 I am not sure what kind of magical herbs they used to entice their fans, but it is working.
 The magick sticks from the first ‘hold-on-a-second’ moment of discovery to the last drop of attention you must shed at the very end.
 Huldre masters this almost visceral skill not only to keep your earphones on your head, but to come back for seconds.

 Thankee to the band that there is no intro, by Loki.
 Instead they step right into this magical morass of theirs.
 The skill to mix well-balanced thumping hard guitar riffs and old instruments showcases well in Hindeham.
 You’ll even get a very short foray into the Black Metal universe, overwhelming the vocalist somewhat.
 Now, this continues in style with Varulv – kind of a ballad that really comes in at #1 of the like-list.